 - A. The chain of command for the Academy is as follows: - 1.
-Chancellor, Yuba Community College District - 2.
-President, Yuba College - 3.
-Director, Public Safety Center - 4.
-Coordinator(s), Modular Format Police Academy - 5.
-Academy Recruit Training Officer RTO - 6.
-Class Sergeant - 7.
-Squad Leader(s) - 8.
+Director, Public Safety Center - 2.
+Coordinator(s), in any Public Safety Course - Academy Recruit Training Officer RTO - 4.
+Class Sergeant - 5.
+Squad Leader(s) - 6.
 Cadet - B. The chain of command shall be adhered to at all times.
 Cadets wishing to speak to the Academy Staff shall follow the chain of command prior to contacting any Staff member, unless otherwise ordered to report to said Staff member. - 1.
 If a Cadet believes a question has not been settled after talking to a member of the Academy Staff, the Cadet may request to continue up the chain of command to the Director of Public Safety. - The request shall be put in writing showing good cause why the Cadet wishes to proceed up to the Director of Public Safety. - 2.
 If a Cadet needs to talk to a specific Staff member about any personal issue(s), he or she will follow the chain of command.
 The Cadet does not have to advise the reason he or she needs to talk with the Staff member, but needs to advise, "It is a personal issue." - 3.
-If the issue that the Cadet needs to address involves a Staff member or a Command Staff member that is in his/her chain of command. - a) The Cadet may skip that person and go to the next person in the chain of command. - b) If there are multiple Command Staff members at the position (such as RTOs), the Cadet will go to a Staff member in the same position prior to breaking the chain of command. - C. Reporting to the RTO/Coordinator's Office: - 1.
-Cadets shall not enter the RTO/Coordinator's Office unless supervised and instructed by a coordinator or RTO. - a) When reporting, the Cadet shall center himself/herself to the office door at the position of attention. - b) The Cadet shall knock first and wait for a Staff member to acknowledge the Cadet and open the door. - c) If the Cadet was ordered or requested to report to the RTO/Coordinator's Office, the Cadet shall state, "Sir (or ma'am), Cadet (Cadet's last name), reporting as ordered (or requested) Sir (ma'am)."
+If the issue that the Cadet needs to address involves a Staff member or a Command Staff member that is in his/her chain of command. - a) The Cadet may skip that person and go to the next person in the chain of command. - b) If there are multiple Command Staff members at the position (such as RTOs), the Cadet will go to a Staff member in the same position prior to breaking the chain of command.

+C. Reporting to the RTO/Coordinator's Office:

+- 1. Cadets shall not enter the RTO/Coordinator's Office unless supervised and instructed by a coordinator or RTO. - a) When reporting, the Cadet shall stand to the side of the office door at the position of attention. - b) The Cadet shall knock first and wait for a Staff member to acknowledge the Cadet and open the door. - c) If the Cadet was ordered or requested to report to the RTO/Coordinator's Office, the Cadet shall state, "Sir (or ma'am), Cadet (Cadet's last name), reporting as ordered (or requested) Sir (ma'am)." - d) If the Cadet is coming to the RTO/Coordinator's Office on his/her own (after going through the chain of command), the Cadet shall state," Sir (or ma'am), Cadet (Cadet's last name), requests permission to speak to (name of the Staff member), Sir (or ma'am)."

-- d) If the Cadet is coming to the RTO/Coordinator's Office on his/her own (after going through the chain of command), the Cadet shall state," Sir (or ma'am), Cadet (Cadet's last name), requests permission to speak to (name of the Staff member), Sir (or ma'am)." - e) The Staff member may address the Cadet outside the office or take the Cadet into the conference room. - f) If the Cadet needs to talk to the Staff member in private, he or she may request to do so.
+- e) The Staff member may address the Cadet outside the office or take the Cadet into the conference room. - f) If the Cadet needs to talk to the Staff member in private, he or she may request to do so.